hasgeek/flask-lastuser/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to flask-lastuser's documentation!
+Welcome to Flask-Lastuser's documentation!
 ==========================================

-Flask-lastuser's documentation
+Flask-Lastuser's documentation
 ******************************

 Flask extension for Lastuser.
  :license: BSD, see LICENSE for more details.